Mukhesh21/Mukhesh21/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi, I'm a third-year undergraduate student.
+I'm a third-year undergraduate student.

 I'm currently pursuing my degree in Artificial Intelligence and Data Science.
 I'm genuinely interested in building projects and solving problems, and I enjoy the process of taking an idea, breaking it down, and turning it into something that actually works.
 Most of my time goes into data analytics, where I work with algorithms like clustering and classification to find patterns and draw insights from data.
-I also spend a fair amount of time exploring how data can be visualized and communicated clearly, not just analyzed.

-I'm still learning every day, and I like that about this field.
-There's always a new library, a new technique, or a better way to approach a problem.

 ---